intersystems-dach/intersystems-sap-service/README.md

 -   `ImportXMLSchemas` _boolean_ - If enabled, the service will try to import the XML Schemas from the SAP System. _(default: false)_
 -   `XMLSchemaPath` _string_ - The path to the folder where the XML Schemas should be stored.
 If the folder does not exist, it will be created.
--   `LookUpTableName` _string_ - The name of the table you configured in [Lookup Table for XML Schemas](#lookup-table-for-xml-schemas).
-If left empty no lookup table will be used.
 -   `FlattenTablesItems` _boolean_ - If enabled, the service will flatten the tables in the XML.
 See [Flatten Tables Items](#flatten-tables-items) for more information _(default: false)_
 -   `XMLNamespace` _string_ - The namespace of the XML.
 If left empty no namespace will be used.
-You can use the placeholder `{functionName}` to use the name of the function as namespace.
+You can use the placeholder `{functionName}` to use the name of the function as namespace. _(default: urn:isc:sap:{functionName})_
+-   `CompleteSchema` _boolean_ - If enabled, the service will try to complete the XML Schema with the XML Schemas from the SAP System.
+See [here](#complete-schema) for more information. _(default: false)_
+-   `LookUpTableName` _string_ - The name of the table you configured in [Lookup Table for XML Schemas](#lookup-table-for-xml-schemas).
+If left empty no lookup table will be used.

 ### Remote Inbound Adapter Settings